gayathri-ch06/Dynamic-TCP-Packet-Dropper/README.md

 # Dynamic-TCP-Packet-Dropper
 This project showcases how to drop TCP packets targeted at port 4040 by leveraging eBPF in a Rust-based environment.
-The combination of Rust, eBPF and Cilium allows for the efficient, kernel-level packet filtering with enhanced safety.
+The combination of Rust, eBPF  allows for the efficient, kernel-level packet filtering with enhanced safety.

 # Requirements
 1. A Linux operating system